A bike fit often involves changing out one or more components to improve your comfort or function.

 Shockstop Suspension stems from Redshift.
 Read shockstop stem reviews here.

 What is a tri crankset?
 One with shorter arms than commonly available, to allow for a more aero position without closing off your hip angle detrimentally.
-Made by Cobb Cycling.
+Options available from Cobb (now Speed and Comfort) and Rotor.
 A must have for height challenged triathletes wanting to get an optimal fit, but also used by tall athletes who like a high cadence.

 Turning a road bike into a tri bike is a cost saving measure with a lot of compromise as the fit positions are very different.